-Q1 To whom in RCUK should a Research Organisation report potential research misconduct (or any concerns relating to previously upheld instances of research misconduct)?

-A1 The issue should be reported to the designated contact in the relevant Research Council(s), where the matter concerns someone funded by, or engaged with the Research Councils (including acting as a supervisor for an RCUK postgraduate student or engaged with peer review activities) even if it is about work not connected with a grant from a UK Research Council (page 7 of the RCUK policy).
-The designated contacts are the RCUK Good Research Conduct policy leads for each council; they are happy to provide advice by e-mail or by telephone, including anonymously, prior to reporting formally, if required.

-Q2 When should a Research Organisation report an alleged case of research misconduct to the Research Council(s)?

-A2 We require first reporting at the stage when a reasonable case could be argued that research misconduct may have occurred and when the decision is made internally to undertake an informal inquiry - i.e., the stage, known variously but not exclusively as the 'preliminary' or 'screening' stage, that is in place locally to determine whether or not there are sufficient grounds to begin a formal investigation into the alleged research misconduct, and which would normally begin when it has been determined that it is unlikely that an allegation is simply mistaken, frivolous, vexatious or malicious.
-Subsequent stages of reporting during the local investigation processes are detailed at page 7 of the RCUK policy.
+- Arts and Humanities Research Council (AHRC) - Biotechnology and Biological Sciences Research Council (BBSRC) - Economic and Social Research Council (ESRC) - Engineering and Physical Sciences Research Council (EPSRC) - Medical Research Council (MRC) - Natural Environment Research Council (NERC) - Science and Technology Facilities Council (STFC). - Q1 To whom in UKRI should a Research Organisation report potential research misconduct (or any concerns relating to previously upheld instances of research misconduct)? - The issue should be reported to the designated contact in the relevant Research Council(s), where the matter concerns someone funded by, or engaged with the Research Council(s) (including acting as a supervisor for a Research Council postgraduate student or engaged with peer review activities) even if it is about work not connected with a grant from a UK Research Council (page 7 of the UKRI policy).
+The designated contacts are the Good Research Conduct policy leads for each council; they are happy to provide advice by e-mail or by telephone, including anonymously, prior to reporting formally, if required. - Q2 When should a Research Organisation report an alleged case of research misconduct to the Research Council(s)? - We require first reporting at the stage when a reasonable case could be argued that research misconduct may have occurred and when the decision is made internally to undertake an informal inquiry i.e., the stage, known variously but not exclusively as the 'preliminary' or 'screening' stage, that is in place locally to determine whether or not there are sufficient grounds to begin a formal investigation into the alleged research misconduct, and which would normally begin when it has been determined that it is unlikely that an allegation is simply mistaken, frivolous, vexatious or malicious.
+Subsequent stages of reporting during the local investigation processes are detailed at page 7 of the UKRI policy.